liqingwen98/evo2/README.md

 ```bash
 pip install evo2
 ```
-Evo 2 installs and builds [Vortex](https://github.com/Zymrael/vortex), see the github for alternative methods to install Vortex!
+Evo 2 installs and builds [Vortex](https://github.com/Zymrael/vortex), look at the vortex github for installation facing errors.
+Common errors include incompatible versions of Flash Attention or not having CUDA_HOME and CPATH variables defined, which are needed to build Flash Attention.

 For the latest features or to contribute:
 ```bash